crashzk/cs2-inventory-simulator-plugin/README.md

 ##### Fork: [CS2 Inventory Simulator Plugin](https://github.com/ianlucas/cs2-inventory-simulator-plugin)

 > [!CAUTION]
 > This plugin has not been fully and thoroughly tested.
 Compatibility with other plugins has also not been tested.

+> [!WARNING]
-Your server can be banned by Valve for using this plugin, [see the server guidelines](https://blog.counter-strike.net/index.php/server_guidelines).
+> Your server can be banned by Valve for using this plugin, [see the server guidelines](https://blog.counter-strike.net/index.php/server_guidelines).
 Use at your own risk.

 ## Current Features
 - Weapon